Configuring Protocols

-To enable your terminal to use the SIP protocol, configure it in the Settings → Protocols → SIP section.
+To enable your terminal to use the SIP protocol, configure it in section Settings → Protocols → SIP.

-2. Select the protocol for transmitting the content being shared from the BFCP transport dropdown list: UDP or TCP.
+2. Select the protocol for streaming shared content from the dropdown list BFCP transport: UDP or TCP.

-3. In the SRTP encryption dropdown list, select whether to use encryption via the SRTP protocol:
+3. In the SRTP encryption dropdown list, select whether to use SRTP protocol encryption:

 • Forbidden - not used;

-• Allowed – the use of encryption is preferred but not mandatory, meaning that if the participant does not have it, a connection will still be established;
+• Allowed – using encryption is preferable but not mandatory, meaning if the subscriber does not have it, the connection will still be established;

 • MandatoryTrueConf Group will not connect with users who do not support SRTP.

-• In the Registration tab, activate the Enable the SIP server option.
-Additionally, you can select the SIP transport to be used.
+4. On the Registration tab, enable the Enable the SIP server option.
+Additionally, you can select the SIP transport to use.

-Additionally, you can configure which server will handle outgoing SIP calls:
+Additionally, you can configure which server will handle outbound SIP calls:

 1. Activate Use the server as proxy for outgoing calls.